by Irene Jagla

 Gobena, a soft-spoken Union Representative for Teamsters 117 and father of three, was ostensibly at the center of yesterday’s action, but the gathering was not really about him.
 It was about the community of East African businesses protesting the SeaTac City Council’s September 25 decision to sell the building that houses their stores, restaurants, services, and other businesses.

 The complex sits at the corner of Tukwila International Boulevard and South 154th Street, across diagonally from a light rail station and just north of Sea-Tac International Airport.
-The SeaTac City Council previously owned the building and is selling it to Chicago-based private developer Inland Group, displacing over 50 businesses, many that serve the local immigrant community.
+The SeaTac City Council previously owned the building and is selling it to private developer Inland Group, displacing over 50 businesses, many that serve the local immigrant community.

 Gobena’s nomination would allow the SeaTac Center community to play an active role in discussions about the complex’s future.